statisticalbiotechnology/cb2030/questions/clustering.md

 ## Selecting number of clusters

-1. * Before K-means does clustering, we must first determine K which is the number of clusters in the sample.
+1. * *I:* Before K-means does clustering, we must first determine K which is the number of clusters in the sample.
 What are the general methods to determine k?
   * When choosing the optimal number of components for GMM,  analytic criterions such as AIC or BIC is used.
 Is there a similar method for choosing the optimal number for k-means clustering?
 > There are no relly good methods for this.
 However, there are some heuristics avalable such as [silouette plots](https://scikit-learn.org/stable/auto_examples/cluster/plot_kmeans_silhouette_analysis.html), and AIC and BIC, as shown in VanderPlas.